.

 About this course

-Through a developmental sequence of modules, you will strengthen your skills of critically reflective practice and practical enquiry.
-You’ll receive specialist training in thinking further and deeper about the complexity and challenges of education, as well as its possibilities.
-Throughout the MA, we’ll encourage you to reflect on your own priorities and interests, enabling you to shape and influence good practice in your workplace.
+Through a developmental sequence of modules, you will strengthen your skills in critically reflective practice and practical enquiry.
+You’ll develop your ability to think further and deeper about the complexity and challenges of education, as well as its possibilities.
+Throughout the MA, you’ll be encouraged to reflect on your own professional priorities and interests, allowing you to apply learning in ways that are relevant to your workplace and context.

 Why study with us

-Course Modules
+Course modules

 You will study a variety of modules across your programme of study.
 The module details given below are subject to change and are the latest example of the curriculum available on this course of study.

-Introduction to Postgraduate Study of Childhood, Education and Family Support (Core)
+Introduction to Postgraduate Study of Childhood, Education and Family Support

 Alongside those on other MA programmes, you will develop the foundations of Level 7 academic knowledge and skills, critically reflecting across both academic and professional contexts.
 You will learn about theoretical underpinnings, competing frameworks and approaches, and the implications for ethical and effective practice.

-Triangulating Theory and Practice (Core)
+Triangulating Theory and Practice

 This module will help you build confidence in examining theories that drive calls for action and prescriptions of best practice in education.
 You will be introduced to a small range of important thinkers who exert influence on educational thought and practice and discuss their relevance to your own working context.

-Contemporary Issues in Education (Core)
+Contemporary Issues in Education

 This is a sequence of lectures, guest lectures and seminars on different, highly topical issues in education.
 You’ll cover topics such as neuroscience and the learning brain, gender and transgender in education, social justice and disadvantage, teacher resilience and the evolving role of research in educational settings.

-Research Methods for Childhood, Education and Family Support (Core)
+Research Methods for Childhood, Education and Family Support

 In this research module you’ll focus on methods appropriate to the broad and complex field of education.
 You will consolidate your understanding of what ‘methodology’ means in academic work, and explore your options as a researcher.
 This will culminate in the construction of your own fully justified research proposal in preparation for your dissertation year.

-Dissertation or Major Study (Core)
+Dissertation or Major Study

 In this module you will finalise your research proposal and then carry out your research on an aspect of your own professional practice or a current issue in education.
 Bespoke support will be offered by a dedicated supervisor with regular top-up training throughout the dissertation year to support your independent study – for example in ethics, coding and data analysis.